theFest/theFest/README.md

 ### 🚀 About Me
-I'm a Information Technology generalist, like to thinker with SW/HW, R'n'D, Cloud, Security and more
+I'm a Information Technology generalist, like to thinker with SW/HW, R'n'D, Cloud, Security, etc.

 ### 😄 Current interests and activities